-13. STATION AREA DEVELOPMENT
+13. STATION AREA DEVELOPMENT AND CONNECTIVITY

-There are great benefits to enhancing development patterns and increasing development densities near San Joaquins stations.
+There are great benefits to enhancing development patterns and increasing development densities near San Joaquins stations and improving connectivity with other modes of transportation at San Joaquins stations.
 In addition to potential benefits from minimizing land consumption needs for new growth, increased dense development near San Joaquins stations concentrates activity conveniently located to these stations.
 This promotes increased use of the San Joaquins, generating additional ridership and revenue to benefit the State.
 It also accommodates new growth on a smaller footprint.
 A dense development pattern can better support a comprehensive and extensive local transit and shuttle system, bicycle and pedestrian paths, and related amenities that can serve the local communities.
-Local governments will determine which mechanisms best suit each community and could be implemented to enhance the benefits from potential San Joaquin station area development.
+Local governments will determine which mechanisms best suit each community and could be implemented to improveenhance connectivity at stations, and the enhance benefits from potential San Joaquin station area development.